alekrutkowski/cacheflow/README.md

 Assuming that your workflow consists of many functions, most of which are

--   [idempotent](https://en.wikipedia.org/wiki/Idempotence) or even [pure](https://en.wikipedia.org/wiki/Pure_function) (the same arguments always return the the same values, with no side effects if pure)
+-   [pure](https://en.wikipedia.org/wiki/Pure_function) (the same arguments always return the the same values, with no side effects)
 -   time-consuming to re-evaluate

 it makes sense to re-evaluate only if